-Appointment of Personal Representative to Probate the Will
+Appointment of a Personal Representative to Probate the Will

 The probate process in California requires the appointment of an estate representative.
-The estate’s personal representative is a person or entity that is authorized to probate a will in California.
-The personal representative is usually the named executor of the will or administrator of the estate.
-If the decedent did not have a will, then certain persons related to the decedent are entitled to be appointed as a personal representative in the following order:
+The estate’s personal representative is a person or entity authorized to probate a will in California.
+More specifically, the personal representative is usually the named executor of the will or administrator of the estate.
+However, if the decedent did not have a will, certain persons related to the decedent are entitled to appointment as a personal representative.
+This entitlement works in the following order:

 - Surviving spouse

 - Issue of grandparents

 File a Petition for Probate